ilent2/ot-cpp-fdtd/README.md

 How to cite
 -----------

-There is not official publication for this software yet, however if you would like to cite something you can either cite this repository
+There is no official publication for this software yet.
+However, if you would like to cite something you can either cite this repository

 > Isaac C. D. Lenton, "ot-cpp-fdtd"